Rush Hour 3: Production

-After the commercial success of the first and second films in the franchise, Tucker received a salary of $25 million, Chan received $15 million, and Ratner $7.5 million.
+After the commercial success of the first and second films in the franchise, Chris Tucker received a salary of $25 million, Jackie Chan received $15 million, Brett Ratner $7.5 million, and Jeff Nathanson $3 million.
 In addition, Chan received 15% of the box office revenue as well as distribution rights in China and Hong Kong, bringing his total earnings to at least $53,700,000.

 The scene where Chan and Tucker fight the Kung-Fu Giant, played by Chinese basketball player Sun Mingming, is a parody of Bruce Lee's Game of Death, where Lee fights a taller black man played by NBA basketball player Kareem Abdul-Jabbar.
 The film subverts it by having a shorter African-American man, Tucker, fight a taller Chinese man played by a basketball player, Sun.

 Release

-The film was not screened in Chinese theaters in 2007, to make way for a larger variety of foreign films for that year, according to a business representative.
-(The quota for imported films was 20 per year at the time.)
+The film was not screened in Chinese theaters in 2007, to make way for a larger variety of foreign films for that year, according to a business representative (the quota for imported films was 20 per year at the time).